Sri Lanka to witness three-way contest for presidency

-COLOMBO: Sri Lanka will witness a three-cornered race for presidency on Wednesday, as the island awaits a new leader and government after an astounding people’s uprising ousted Gotabaya Rajapaksa last week.
+Sri Lanka will witness a three-cornered race for presidency on Wednesday, as the island awaits a new leader and government after an astounding people’s uprising ousted former President Gotabaya Rajapaksa last week.

-Although Opposition Leader Sajith Premadasa had earlier announced he would contest, he withdrew his bid Tuesday morning.
-“For the greater good of my country that I love and the people I cherish I hereby withdraw my candidacy for the position of President. @sjbsrilanka [Samagi Jana Balawegaya or United People’s Power] and our alliance and our opposition partners will work hard towards making @DullasOfficial victorious,” he said in a tweet, pledging support for Mr. Alahapperuma.
+Although Opposition Leader Sajith Premadasa had earlier announced he would contest, he withdrew his bid on Tuesday morning.
+“For the greater good of my country that I love and the people I cherish, I hereby withdraw my candidacy for the position of President. @sjbsrilanka (Samagi Jana Balawegaya — SJB or United People’s Power) and our alliance and our Opposition partners will work hard towards making @DullasOfficial victorious,” he said in a tweet, pledging support for Alahapperuma.

+Premadasa later urged India to help Sri Lanka regardless of Wednesday’s outcome in the key vote.
+“Irrespective of who becomes the President of Sri Lanka tomorrow, it is my humble and earnest request to PM Shri @narendramodi, to all the political parties and the people of India to keep helping mother Lanka and its people to come out of this disaster,” he said in a tweet on Tuesday evening.

-The Rajapaksas’ Sri Lanka Podujana Peramuna [SLPP or People’s Front] dominates the legislature with well over 100 seats.
-But, some of its legislators have, more recently, been sitting “independently” in the House, apparently distancing themselves from the Rajapaksa clan and their party, widely discredited during Sri Lanka’s devastating economic crisis.
+The Rajapaksas’ Sri Lanka Podujana Peramuna (SLPP or People’s Front) dominates the legislature with over 100 seats.
+But, some of its legislators have more recently been sitting “independently” in the House, apparently distancing themselves from the Rajapaksa clan and their party, widely discredited during Sri Lanka’s devastating economic crisis.

 The party appears divided on its preferred presidential candidate as Gotabaya’s successor.
-Its general secretary Sagara Kariyawasam recently announced that the SLPP would back Acting President Wickremesinghe, while chairman and staunch Rajapaksa loyalist G.L.
-Peiris has pledged support for Alahapperuma, who was earlier with the Rajapaksa camp.
+Its general secretary Sagara Kariyawasam recently announced that the SLPP would back Acting President Wickremesinghe, while chairman GL Peiris has pledged support for Alahapperuma, who was earlier with the Rajapaksa camp.
+While political sources indicate that the Rajapaksa family is firmly backing Wickremesinghe, it remains to be seen how members of their party might vote.

 With the SLPP still holding majority in the House, all presidential aspirants would need the support of some of its members to win the vote.
-Wednesday’s outcome would depend on how the independent lawmakers vote, and the extent of the split in the SLPP.
+Their success would depend on how the independent lawmakers vote, and the extent of the split in the SLPP.

 For six-time Premier and Acting President Wickremesinghe, this is arguably the closest he has been to clinching presidency.
 However, with Premadasa pulling out of the race and throwing his weight behind Alahapperuma, the contest may have just got harder for him.